rust-lang/rfcs/text/0000-raw-keywords.md

 The pre-migration fix will look for the tokens "`k` `#` ident" in a macro call without whitespace between either pair, and will add a single space on either side of the `#`.

+## Support for past editions

+A new tokenizer rule is introduced:

+> RAW_KEYWORD : `r#$` IDENTIFIER_OR_KEYWORD

+This is supported for use in 2015 and 2018, as well as in 2021 for edition migration purposes.
+In 2024 and beyond, this will no longer be supported.

+However, it's strongly recommended that everyone migrate to a current edition rather than use `r#$`.
+For example, code wanting to use `async.await` should just move to the 2018 edition, not use `.r#$await`.

+Semantically, it will do the same as the equivalent `k#`, just with different syntax.

+There is a warn-by-default lint against using `r#$pineapple` in 2021, which will be included as a post-migration `--fix` lint, so that code using `foo.r$#await` in 2018 will be changed to using `foo.k#await` in 2021.

 # Drawbacks
 [drawbacks]: #drawbacks